Chapada Diamantina National Park: A Natural Paradise

 Where to stay in Chapada Diamantina?

-The best accommodation options are in the towns of Lençóis (main tourist base), Vale do Capão, Mucugê, Andaraí, and Ibicoara, each offering different levels of infrastructure and proximity to specific attractions.
+The best accommodation options are in the central area, in the cities of Lençóis (the main tourist base), Vale do Capão, Mucugê, Andaraí, and Ibicoara, each offering different levels of infrastructure and proximity to specific attractions.

 Chapada Diamantina National Park Brazil's Natural Heritage – A destination for a lifetime.